 - inform the determination of aviation policy by government

-- assist the government to implement legislation, such as curfew acts and regulations.
+- assist the government in implementing legislation, such as curfew acts and regulations.

-Airservices produces Quarterly reports that include monitoring information from the NFPMS.
+Airservices also produces quarterly reports that include monitoring information from the NFPMS.